mariovisic/blog.mariovisic.com/source/_posts/tumblr/2011-02-23-things-to-remember-in-vim.md

 - programming
 - ruby on rails
 ---
-I&#8217;ve been using Vim for a couple of months now and soo far it&#8217;s been great.
-I&#8217;m still learning new things all the time which is really good as well.
-Here&#8217;s some of the tips and trick&#8217;s i&#8217;ve picked up
+I've been using Vim for a couple of months now and soo far it's been great.
+I'm still learning new things all the time which is really good as well.
+Here's some of the tips and trick's i've picked up
 To Automatically indent the current line where it should reside when programming use: